On This Day in History: May 20

 - In the United States, the Armed Forces Security Agency, the predecessor to the National Security Agency, is established.

-- Chiang Kai-shek is elected as the first President of the Republic of China.
+- Generalissimo Chiang Kai-shek wins the 1948 Republic of China presidential election and is sworn in as the first President of the Republic of China at Nanjing.

 - World War II: Battle of Crete: German paratroops invade Crete.